UA Little Rock students

-Online course exam proctoring is designed to serve students taking online classes.
-We ask that faculty, who have the ability to identify their students in a weekly classroom environment, assist us by removing that volume from our small lab.
+Proctoring is available only for online courses.
+We ask that faculty, who have the ability to identify their students in a classroom environment, assist us by removing that volume from our small lab.

 Select one or any combination of these services for proctoring:

 - Remote proctoring using Remote Proctor Now (RPNow)